Curtain Fullness Guide: How Wide Should Curtains Be for a Luxurious Look?

-If you’ve ever hung new curtains and felt that something looked off—too flat, too skimpy, or strangely cheap—the problem usually isn’t the fabric or color.
+If you have ever hung new curtains and felt that something looked off - too flat, too skimpy, or strangely cheap - the problem usually is not the fabric or color.

 What Is Curtain Fullness?